History -The Industrial Revolution

 Allow 1 hour per session.
 A short reset period between programs will be rostered for large groups.

-Book in for our facilitated school program The Industrial Revolution: The Ipswich Railway Workshops, where students will investigate concepts brought about by the Industrial Revolution.
+Book in for our facilitated school program The Industrial Revolution: The Ipswich Railway Workshops, where students will investigate evidence of the industrial revolution at the Ipswich Railway Workshops.

 The industrial revolution has made our current way of life possible, through the creation of new technologies and changes to social structures.
 Today, the Ipswich Railway Workshops stand as a testament to this significant historical period.